Donutnz/Warman-2C4-Firmware/README.md

     - Ready
     - Go!
 - Smooth servos (servoEasing library)
-    - Check if moves can be done async
+    - Check if moves can be done async (yes, also done)
+- Debug serial output?
 - Switch reading

-- Second LED?
-- Second switch?
-- Tune smooth steppers
+# Notes
+- Test in Wokwi